two-hundred/celerity-docs/docs/blueprint/core-functions.md

 **Parameters:**

-1. `array` - An array of items where all items are of the same type to map.
+1. `array` - An array of items where all items are of the same type to reduce over.
 2. `func<Item, Accum>(Accum, Item, integer?) -> Accum` - A function that will be applied to each item in the array, accumulating a single value.
 This function can optionally take an index as a third argument.
 3. `Accum` - The initial value to start the accumulation with.